mandalaverse/noderunner/README.md

 - [ ] Create simple web interface that'll allow you to administer the services.

+- [ ] Add IPFS gateway as option to stack.

 <hr/>
 <details>
   <summary><b>Mission and Current situation</b></summary>